MPender08/beyond-mean-curvature/README.md

         ├── seed_42/                     # Raw CSV, JSON, and diagnostic plots per random seed ├── seed_43/                     # ...
-        ├── aggregated/                  # Multi-seed CSV summaries and paired-difference error bar plots └── manuscript_figures/          # Final paper-ready PNGs (Figure 1 through Figure 5)
+        ├── aggregated/                  # Multi-seed CSV summaries and paired-difference error bar plots │   └── thermo_stress_test/      # Raw CSV and JSON for the thermodynamic stress-test └── manuscript_figures/          # Final paper-ready PNGs (Figure 1 through Figure 5)
 ```

 ## How to Replicate the Study

-The experimental pipeline is broken into three distinct steps to allow for modular testing, debugging, and visualization.
+The experimental pipeline is broken into four distinct steps to allow for modular testing, debugging, and visualization.

 ### Step 1: Run the Core Simulations
 To run the primary experiment comparing Targeted vs. Random shortcut placement across multiple edge budgets and random seeds, execute: